torlye/Backloggery-enhancements/README.md

 ## Changes
+- 2.2.2: Fixed one more broken icon.
+Upgraded to manifest V3 for the Chrome extension.
 - 2.2.1: Fixed broken icons.
 Upgraded jQuery to the same version running on backloggery.com.
 - 2.2.0: (Technical) Refactored the code to TypeScript and using an npm project to build.
 - 2.1.18: Fixed support for Backloggery's new https URL.
 Added new icons for Oculus and Vive.
 Fixed a couple of broken icons.